DBUPDGEN

 #----------------------------------------------------------------------

 DBUPDGENver gives the version of the format for the script.
 DBUPDGEN use this information to determine whether it is able to read the script at all.
-The version of DBUPDGEN that creates script in format 3.3, also knows how to read scripts in format 3.2 and 3.0, but not in 2.x, 3.4 and 4.x.
-When the changes in the script format are too radical so that the first part of the version number must be incremented, the old version of DBUPDGEN may be available as DBUPDGEN.OLD or similar.
+The version of DBUPDGEN that creates scripts in format 3.4, also knows how to read scripts in format 3.3 and 3.0, but not in 2.x, 3.5 or 4.x.
+When the changes in the script format are that radical so that the first part of the version number must be incremented, the old version of DBUPDGEN may be available as DBUPDGEN.OLD or similar.

-After the header there is a setup part where the update script sets up command-line options, which subsystems to work with, performs the subsystem and version checks discussed in the previous section.
-Then the script proceedes to loop through the subsystems and calls a Perl procedure for each subsystem to perform the update for the subsystem.
+After the header there is a setup part where the update script sets command-line options, which subsystems to work with, performs the checks of subsystem and labels discussed in the previous section.
+The script proceeds to loop through the subsystems and calls a Perl procedure for each subsystem to perform the update for the subsystem.
 After this loop the update script terminates.

 The Subsystem Parts

-After the setup part, the subsystems come.
+After the setup part, there is one Perl sub for each subsystem.
 Notice that it does not matter in which order the subsystems appear in the script.
 This is order is determined by a Perl array, which is set up in the first part of the script.

 The first thing you see of a subsystem, is the subsystem header.
 It looks like this: